rstudio/shinyloadtest/index.md

     shinyloadtest::shinyloadtest_report(df, "run1.html")

 This self contained html report will be opened in your browser for inspection.
-For further analysis explaination, please visit [‘Analysing load test logs’](articles/analyzing-load-test-logs.html).
+For further analysis explanation, please visit [‘Analysing load test logs’](articles/analyzing-load-test-logs.html).

 Helpful Links